 Jonah Berger uses this example from the Barclay Prime restaurant in Philadelphia in his book, Contagious: Why things catch on.
 Berger, a marketing professor at Wharton, compiled research and created a framework to help creatives come up with viral content.
 It has six

 If you haven’t had a chance to read this book yet, you should definitely add it to your list.
-Everyone wants their content to go viral and when it comes to creating viral video content, Berger’s six STEPPS are a perfect place to start.
+Everyone wants their content to go viral and when it comes to creating viral content for your video marketing efforts, Berger’s six STEPPS are a perfect place to start.

 Video content is one of the most shareable mediums, but it has to strike a chord with your audience first.
 We’re going to take each of the STEPPS and apply them to video content creation.